tdang2018/EWU-CSCD496-2019-Winter/Assignment4.md

 ## Modify models and viewmodels for data integrity
 - Changes that should be made at the database level
- - Group should require a Name
+  - Group should require a Name and it should be unique
   - Gift should require a Title, but should not require an OrderOfImportance
   - Create a second migration with the updated Model changes
 - Changes that should only be applied at the viewModel level
   - User should require a FirstName
   - Message should require a ChatMessage
   - Create unit tests to verify that viewModel requirements are working correctly

 ## Modify all controller actions to return an IActionResult instead of ActionResult or ActionResult<T>